r480github/Basalt-DC/readme.md

 # Basalt

-A frosted, wallpaper-forward Discord theme.
-Translucent surfaces and glassmorphic depth that let your background carry the interface.
+A frosted Discord theme with a monochrome wallpaper.

 ![Basalt preview](ss/prev.png)

 ## Customize